CharlotteOS-Nova/Nova/README.md

-# Lavender
-## An Experimental Modern Operating System Project
+## CharlotteOS, An Experimental Modern Operating System

+# The Nova Kernel

 ### Implementation Languages
 - Rust
+- C
 - Assembly Language

 ### Targets
 - x86_64
 - Aarch64

-*Only devices with full UEFI and ACPI compliant firmware are to be supported as of now
+*As of now support is only planned for devices with full UEFI and ACPI compliant firmware.
+If your desired device does not provide such firmware please contact your hardware vendor.

 ### Contributing